Cultural Center of the Philippines: Events and programs

-The scope of activities the center engages in include architecture, film and broadcast arts, dance, literature, music, new media, theatre, and visual arts.
+The scope of activities the center engages in includes architecture, film and broadcast arts, dance, literature, music, new media, theatre, and visual arts.
 Aside from its promotion of local and indigenous artists, it has played host to numerous prominent and international artists like Van Cliburn, Plácido Domingo, Marcel Marceau, the Bolshoi Ballet, the Kirov Ballet, the Royal Ballet, the Royal Danish Ballet, the New York Philharmonic, and the Cleveland Symphony Orchestra among many others.

-From 1972, the CCP administered the Order of the National Artists, which is the highest recognition the government of the Philippines gives to individuals who made significant contributions to the development of arts in the country.
-The Order was established in 1972 after the death of renowned painter Fernando Amorsolo, through the auspices of Proclamation No. 1001.
+From 1972, the CCP administered the Order of the National Artists, which is the highest recognition the government of the Philippines gives to individuals who made significant contributions to the development of the arts in the country.
+The Order was established in 1972 after the death of the renowned painter Fernando Amorsolo, through the auspices of Proclamation No. 1001.
 A year later, the Board of Trustees of the center was designated as the National Artists Award Committee.
 Today, the CCP administers the Order in conjunction with the National Commission for Culture and the Arts.

-Since its reform for democratization in 1986, the center has undertaken steps to bring culture and arts more accessible to a larger segment of the Filipino society.
+Since its reform for democratization in 1986, the center has undertaken steps to bring culture and arts more accessible to a larger segment of Filipino society.
 Its Outreach Program conducts fora and art appreciation activities in various parts of the country, which includes the Sopas, Sining at Sorbetes Program (English: Food to Taste, Arts to Appreciate.
 Literally, Soup, Art and Ice Cream), a unique appreciation activity coupled with a feeding program for underprivileged youth.
 Every year since 2005, the center organizes its open house festival, Pasinaya (English: To Show.
 Literally, Debut or Inauguration) during February, designated as the National Arts Month in the Philippines.
-The Pasinaya festival features performing arts group from all over the country, led by the center's resident companies, in a one-day showcase of local talent entirely held in the Tanghalang Pambansa's numerous venues.
+The Pasinaya festival features performing arts groups from all over the country, led by the center's resident companies, in a one-day showcase of local talent entirely held in the Tanghalang Pambansa's numerous venues.
 Two years after the first festival, it was visited by 10,000 people; growing to more than 84,000 by 2019.
 The CCP also provides institutional support to the Cinemalaya Philippine Independent Film Festival and the Philippine High School for the Arts.